Change from TN Visa to Green Card | Steps & Processing Timeline

 TN Visa to Green Card via dual intent visa 2023

-Alternatively, if you choose not to get a dual intent visa, you can simply leave the U.S. and apply for a green card from your home country.
+Alternatively, if you choose not to get a dual intent visa, you can leave the U.S. and apply for a green card from your home country.
 In that case, once your priority date is current, you will need to make an appointment with the U.S. consulate in either Mexico or Canada and travel there for a one-on-one interview with a consular officer.
-This process is called consular processing and stands as an alternative to adjustment of status, which is only available to people who are in the U.S. under a nonimmigrant dual intent visa status.

-If you are not familiar with priority dates, here is a quick explanation.
 When you file your green card petition, the date that the USCIS receives it will be marked as your priority date.
 This date is yours and does not change.
 The priority date must be compared to another date called the “final action date”.
 You will find this posted in the monthly visa bulletin released by the Department of State.
 Final action dates usually change every month and are assigned based on the type of green card and the beneficiary’s country of origin.

 If too many people from one country apply for the same green card, the date will go backward, away from your priority date.
-Otherwise, the date should either remain in the same place or advance forward.
+Otherwise, the date should either remain in the same place or advance.
 Remember to check the visa bulletin every month to see how close the final action date in your category is to your priority date.
 Once the final action date matches or passes your priority date, you will be able to either adjust your TN status or make an appointment for consular processing.

 You cannot speed up the priority date waiting time, but you can expedite your I-140 processing time from the usual six months to just 15 calendar days with the optional service called premium processing, which costs an extra fee.
 However, this is not available for the EB-1C or the National Interest Waiver.